Achmad-Mahrusiy/Projek-Sistem-Manajemen-gudang/README.md

 AWAL BELAJAR HTML

-HTMl adalah Hyper Text Markup Language
+HTML adalah Hyper Text Markup Language

+HTML (HyperTextMarkupLanguage) is the standard markup language for creating web pages. it describes the structure and content of web documents using element and tags.